-I was born in Seattle, raised in Sacramento, worked for many years in Los Angeles and now I’m in Northern California.
-(Auburn).
-I have been married since 1988 and a daddy since 1998.
+I was born in Seattle, raised in Sacramento, worked for many years in Los Angeles and now I’m back in Northern California.

 I was 18 when I began playing drums and percussion professionally.
 (I’ve been playing since I was six) I’ve played in many bands, recording artists and worked as a session player in the Los Angeles music scene for film and television scores.
 I currently record and play here in Northern & Southern California with local groups and various recording artists.

 In college I played percussion in the symphonic band and drums in the jazz band.
 OK, I’ll even admit that I played in the pep band during football games.
 We even managed to sneak in tunes by RUSH, the FIXX, as well as a few originals. =) During this period I met some great musicians, who became my best friends and we formed a popular band named FDR.
 We played together for many years in many different venues. (some of the members went on to get signed by Quincy Jones and his label Quest/Warner as “Agnes Stone“)